roblatour/Cast/README.md

 Cast is licensed under the [MIT license](https://github.com/roblatour/Cast/blob/main/LICENSE).

-The source for Cast can be found [here](https://github.com/roblatour/cast).

 **Setup:**

 Simply download and install Cast from the link above.

 Once the program is installed it will be available in your Windows program folders, usually C:\\Program Files\\Cast